brendonsanderson/cheater/README.md

 # Cheater

-Cheater is a Python script designed to update a private GitHub repository 1-3 times a day.
+Cheater is a Python script designed to update a private GitHub repository anywhere from 0-4 times a day.
 The script utilizes the GitHub API for Python (PyGithub) and the schedule library for job scheduling.

 [Why your Github commits dont matter](https://www.youtube.com/watch?v=hhFJizcY5Wg)